Powell Scholar Group Activities

 A one unit Proposal Development Seminar is taken the sophomore or junior year, and allows students to develop a strong proposal for using their research/creative project funding.

-Monthly luncheons with all Powell Scholars allow the students to interact with one another across majors.
-These luncheons include a program, which typically centers on the accomplishments of Powell Scholars.
+Monthly luncheon meetings with all Powell Scholars allow the students to interact with one another across majors.
+These luncheons include a program, which typically centers on upcoming events and the accomplishments of Powell Scholars.

-At least once a semester Powell Scholars attend a major cultural event off campus, including plays, art shows, musical and other productions.
+At least once a semester Powell Scholars choose a major cultural event off campus.
+These events include plays, art shows, musical and other productions.
 Attendance at on-campus events is also encouraged.

 President Eibeck hosts a luncheon each year for the Powell Scholars, the Powell Scholars Advisory Board, the provost and academic deans, and other top university officials.